paulrougieux/cobwood/specification.md

 # Introduction

 The purpose of this document is to describe an implementation of the Global Forest Products Trade Model in a cobweb form.
-It is inspired by Joseph Buongiorno's cobweb GFPMX: "A Cobweb Model of the Global Forest Sector, with an Application to the Impact of the COVID-19 Pandemic" https://doi.org/10.3390/su13105507.
+It is inspired by Joseph Buongiorno's cobweb
+GFPMX: "A Cobweb Model of the Global Forest Sector, with an Application to the Impact of the COVID-19 Pandemic" https://doi.org/10.3390/su13105507.
 The GFPMX input data and parameters are available as a spreadsheet at: https://buongiorno.russell.wisc.edu/gfpm/.

+Goals:
-Our first goal is to reproduce those results using the same input data.
-Our second goal is to update the input data from FAOSTAT and perform the computation.
+1. Reproduce the GFPMX results using the same input data.
+2. Update the input data from FAOSTAT and perform the computation.
+3. Re-estimate the elasticities

 # Data structure